Short (100m/111.12m) and long track (400m) diagrams

 Please note that recommendations and websites included below are for information purposes only, and are not meant to be an exhaustive nor prescriptive list.
 Skaters and their immediate support team (parents, coaches, medical/paramedical professionals) are responsible for the season plan and health of each skater.
 Skaters are encouraged to verify the qualifications and experience of any medical/paramedical professionals.

 Students can earn credits towards graduation through the External Credentials Program - Coaches.
+The program is under review by the Ministry of Education; however, credits may still be earned.
 See the Awards page for more details.

 Upgrading to Level 3 is administered by Speed Skating Canada’s Sport Development Committee.
 Applicants for Level 3 upgrades must complete Speed Skating Canada’s requirements for Level 3 officials.
 All application forms (hard copy, below) must be submitted to the BCSSA ODC for vetting prior to submission to SSC.